Waterproof or Water-Resistant? Watch Depth Ratings Explained

 A Brief History: Rolex and the Invention of Waterproof Watches

-Rolex is a brand known for luxury and innovation, and they are famous for developing highly-water-resistant watches.
-In 1926, Rolex introduced the Oyster, which was the world's first "waterproof" wristwatch, as described by Rolex.
-The watch had a hermetically sealed case, making it resistant to dust, dirt, and most importantly, water.
+Rolex is a brand known for mechanical innovation, and they are famous for developing highly-water-resistant watches.
+In 1926 (100 years ago), Rolex introduced the Oyster, which was the world's first "waterproof" wristwatch, as described by Rolex.
+The watch had a hermetically sealed case, making it highly-resistant to dust, dirt, and most importantly, water.
 To demonstrate its effectiveness, Rolex famously tested the Oyster by attaching it to the swimmer Mercedes Gleitze during her attempt to swim across the English Channel.
-After more than 10 hours in the water, the watch emerged in perfect working condition, solidifying Rolex's reputation for durability and precision.
+After more than 10 hours in the water, the watch emerged in perfect working condition.

 30 Meters (3 ATM): Splash-proof.
-Suitable for everyday use, including washing hands or getting caught in the rain, but not for swimming.
+Suitable for everyday use, including washing hands or getting caught in the rain (don't let your watch get soaked), but not for swimming.
+If the crown doesn't screw down, which it probably doesn't, try not to get it wet.

-50 Meters (5 ATM): Can handle light water activities, such as showering or swimming in shallow water, but not suitable for diving.
+50 Meters (5 ATM): Honestly I'd treat this the same I'd treat 30 meter ratings, depending on the brand, but this watch should be able to handle light water activities, such as showering or swimming in shallow water, but it's not suitable for diving.

 100 Meters (10 ATM): Safe for swimming, snorkeling, and recreational scuba diving.

-200 Meters (20 ATM) or more: Suitable for professional marine activities, diving, and high-impact water sports.
+200 Meters (20 ATM) or more: Suitable for diving and high-impact water sports.
 Watches with this rating are designed to withstand deeper water pressure.

 What You Should Know About Caring for Your Water-Resistant Watch